 Understanding the role of emotions in the development of critical thinking

-Although young children may develop skills in language and argument, and benefit from a level of self-esteem allowing them to stand their ground and explore the unknown, the development of their critical faculties will still be limited if they haven’t learned how to manage their emotions.
+Young children may develop skills in language and argument, and benefit from a level of self-esteem allowing them to stand their ground and explore the unknown.
+Nonetheless, the development of their critical faculties will still be limited if they haven’t learned how to manage their emotions.

 Emotions appear in a part of the brain called the limbic system, which is very old in terms of human evolution.
 This system develops automatically at a very early stage.
 But very quickly, children experience the need to rein in the spontaneous and unrestricted expression of their emotions.
 These emotions are, of course, closely connected to basic relations to others (and initially most often to one’s parents) and to cultural norms.

 The prefrontal lobe contains the greatest number of neural networks that simultaneously regulate the scope of conscious emotions and their expression in verbal and non-verbal language, as well as in behavior.
-From the age of five or six, children start their first year of primary school, where, forced to sit for hours on end each day, they must listen to a curriculum designed more around societal needs and expectations than around the desires and emotions of children.
+From the age of five or six, children start their first year of primary school, where they are forced to sit for hours on end each day.
+They must also listen to a curriculum designed more around societal needs and expectations, rather than around the desires and emotions of children.
 Frontal lobe development enables the inhibition of urges and the management of emotions, two prerequisites for intellectual learning and for feelings of belonging in family and society.

 The ability to manage emotions has a two-fold constructive impact on the development of children’s critical faculties.
 First, it enables children to override their emotions, so they may focus their attention and concentrate.
 This is essential for both cognitive development in general and their argumentative, logical, and critical skills.